Participant Minimum Requirements

 Earn to Learn requires that students are eligible for in-state tuition and have lived in Arizona for at least three months.
 In addition, students must have an Arizona State Issued ID.

-If you are looking for IDA programs in your state click the link below!
+If you are looking for matched savings (also called Individual Development Accounts, or IDAs) programs in your state click the link below!

 Earn to Learn accepts students that are interested in attending one of the three public four-year Arizona universities.
 Each university accepts a different target population and accepts Earn to Learn funding at specific campuses: